openhab/openhabian/docs/openhabian-amanda.md

 Now think of a recovery concept for each of these components: what do you have to do if it fails ?

 Examples:
-If the SD card in your Pi fails because of SD corruption (a very common problem !), you need to have a PREinstalled, at least somewhat current clone SD card to contain all your current OS packages, including all helper programs you might be using (such as say mosquitto or any scripts you might have installed yourself), and your mathing CURRENT openHAB config, and more.
+If the SD card in your Pi fails because of SD corruption (a very common problem), you need to have a PREinstalled, at least somewhat current clone SD card to contain all your current OS packages, including all helper programs you might be using (such as say mosquitto or any scripts you might have installed yourself), and your mathing CURRENT openHAB config, and more.
 If you believe "in case of SD card crash, I'll simply reinstall my server from scratch", then think first!
 How long will that take you?
 Are you even capable of doing that ?
 Will the latest version of openHABian/Linux packages be guaranteed to work with each other and with your hardware ?
 Do you REALLY remember all the parts and places of your system where you configured something related to your server/home network and smart home ?
 If you're honest to yourself, the answer will often be "NO".
 Yes, you can get your smart home back up working somehow, but it will take several hours, and it will not be a complete